Introduction to Agile Principles

 4. Daily Co-operation Between Business People and Developers

-When there is daily interaction with the business people and developers it helps the developers to work in the right direction and adapt if any changes requested by the customer.
-And, the client will be aware of the progress that is happening in the team.
+When there is the daily interaction with the business people and developers, it helps the developers to work in the right direction and adapt if any changes requested by the customer.
+And the client will be aware of the progress that is happening in the team.
 This makes the work to happen smoothly and transparently.

 5. Projects are Built Around Motivated Individuals, Who Should be Trusted?